-Note that the target grid can be a cube (Cube), path to a cube (str), a grid spec (str) in the form of MxN, or a dict specifying the target grid.
+Note that the target grid can be a Cube, a Dataset, a path to a cube (Path or str), a grid spec (str) in the form of MxN, or a dict specifying the target grid.

-For the latter, the target\grid should be a dict with the following keys:
+For the latter, the target_grid should be a dict with the following keys:

-- start\longitude: longitude at the center of the first grid cell. - end\longitude: longitude at the center of the last grid cell. - step\longitude: constant longitude distance between grid cell centers. - start\latitude: latitude at the center of the first grid cell. - end\latitude: longitude at the center of the last grid cell. - step\latitude: constant latitude distance between grid cell centers.
+- start_longitude: longitude at the center of the first grid cell. - end_longitude: longitude at the center of the last grid cell. - step_longitude: constant longitude distance between grid cell centers.

+- start_latitude: latitude at the center of the first grid cell. - end_latitude: longitude at the center of the last grid cell. - step_latitude: constant latitude distance between grid cell centers.